Life Insurance Lawyer Serving Texas

 Insurance Scams & Bad Faith: What to Watch Out For

 Life insurance policies are an excellent way to support your loved ones even after you’re gone.
-However, though your intentions may be good, don’t assume that your life insurance company’s are, as well.
+However, though your intentions may be good, don’t assume that your life insurance company’s are.

 These companies make money when insurance claims are denied or otherwise withheld, which means they sometimes act in bad faith to make a profit.
 Below are four of the main scams to watch out for when opening a life insurance policy.